lbain/rails-girls-next/ruby_atm/readme.md

 end
 ```

+#### Git
+Once all your tests pass you need to commit your changes and push them up to the repo on GitHub.
+In the terminal, from within your `atm-problem`, run the follow commands:

+1. Tell git about your changes: `git add -A`
+2. Commit those changes: `git commit -m "write your message here"`
+3. Push your code up to GitHub: `git push origin master`

+Now you can see your code at [https://github.com/[your_username_here]/atm-problem]().

 ## Step 2

+#### Git
+The repo owner needs to give the other person [access to the repo](https://help.github.com/articles/how-do-i-add-a-collaborator).

+Whoever wasn't driving before (the "observer") will now drive.

+On your computer open terminal or command line and move to your programming directory.
+Once there clone the repo and move into your new `atm-problem` directory.

+Now you can continue working on the problem on your computer.

+### Problem
 Now imagine the ATM returns only $10 notes.
 Modify your function to accommodate this.

 #### Examples